 "Honey, I have to join Ashley Madison."

 I thought about it, and unfortunately her statement wasn't too far from the truth.
-If you back me up a few years — sans wife, kids, dogs, published book on relationships, 400,000+ fans following my relationship advice on Facebook — I was a chronic womanizer; a past she knows about, but never experienced personally.
+If you back me up a few years — sans wife, kids, dogs, published book on relationships, 1.5 million+ readers and fans following my relationship advice on Facebook — I was a chronic womanizer; a past she knows about, but never experienced personally.
 To make matters worse, I wasn't some weak pick-up artist using idiotic dating boot camp approaches that reeked of negativity and douchebaggery on vulnerable women in order to break them down and manipulate them into sex.
 No… I was far more despicable than that.

 Was I looking to get women into bed?
 Of course, but it was more than that.
 I worked hard to become the embodiment of seduction.
 To quickly read the spoken and unspoken clues of what a woman was looking for in a man, and then give her the perception I was that guy.
 In effect, to become so alluring that she would willingly give herself over, thinking that having sex was her idea.
 After all, it's much easier to convince people of things they think they have thought of themselves.
 It was quite a rush, and as the wake of emotional destruction would later exemplify, seducing women became my drug of choice.

 "No, babe ... that's not even close," I told her, not fully considering the implications of the coming situations.
 "That was 15… no, almost 20 years ago.
 And you know that I love you.
 There's nothing to fear."